rom1504/agent-inception/blogpost.md

 *   **Vanilla JS Frontend**: A lightweight, dependency-free UI that renders the complex stream of thoughts, tool inputs/outputs, and chat messages.

 Amp was able to scaffold the project, implement the complex streaming logic, debug API errors (like the tricky 503 retry logic and history synchronization issues), and refine the UI styles iteratively.

+This collaboration demonstrates the power of **meta-agentic development**: Amp (the builder agent) understanding and implementing the requirements for Gemini (the user agent), effectively bootstrapping a more advanced intelligence system.

 ## Conclusion